ia278/isaacanderson.co.uk-v4-v6/v6/README.txt

 Single      (used for about)

-Each of these page templates is made up of several modules.
+Each of these page templates is made up of several replaceable modules.
 These are;

-Article     (code for article content)
 Error       (code for error hero)
 Footer      (code for footer)
 Head        (code for head)
 Header      (code for header)
 Hero        (code for hompeage hero)
-Single      (code for single page content)

-Four modules display article cards in different ways.
+Two modules act as placeholders for CMS generated content.
 These are;

+Article     (placeholder for article content)
+Single      (placeholder for single page content)

+Article cards can be displayed in four different ways.
+The modules for these are;

 Archive     (text only)
 Featured    (large tiles, no description)